-Why Should I Used Cold Weather Golf Balls?
+Why Should I Use Cold Weather Golf Balls?

 Cold weather golf balls are golf balls that are generally lighter, and have a low compression rating.
 This lower compression allows the ball to be able to withstand colder temperatures when in play, making them the perfect choice for golfing in the harshest of conditions.

-Low compression balls such as these cold weather balls are also recommended golf balls for beginners as well, as the lower compression makes the balls lighter and makes the ball fly more off of lower swing speeds.
+Low compression balls are also recommended golf balls for beginners as well becausee the lower compression makes the balls lighter and makes the ball fly more off of lower swing speeds.
 In contrast, high compression balls, which are what golfers usually use, are heavier in weight and during the winter can freeze, making it seem as if you are smashing your club against a wall.

 What Are The Downsides Of Cold Weather Golf Balls?

 Granted, these lower compression golf balls do have drawbacks.
 These balls generally provide less control and spin, which is why higher compression balls are more preferred by golfers during the warmer months.

-If you are playing in the winter, however, spin don't matter as much thanks to course conditions, therefore these low compression "Cold Weather" golf balls are perfect.
+If you are playing in the winter, however, spin don’t matter as much thanks to course conditions, therefore these low compression “Cold Weather” golf balls are perfect.
 If you just so happen to be in the market for some of these balls, then you will want to take a look at this list of the best cold weather golf balls available today.

 Does A Golf Ball Go Further In Cold Weather?